edubart/nelua-lang/README.md

-Nelua provides support for both [garbage-collected](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) and [manual](https://en.wikipedia.org/wiki/Manual_memory_management) memory management in a way that the developer can easily choose between either for each allocation in the program.
+Nelua provides support for both [garbage-collected](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) and [manual](https://en.wikipedia.org/wiki/Manual_memory_management) memory management in a way that the developer can easily choose between using garbage collection, or completely disabling garbage collection, or mixing both.

 Nelua first compiles to [C](https://en.wikipedia.org/wiki/C_(programming_language)), then it executes a